philzook58/philzook58.github.io/_posts/2025-12-22-asymmetric_complete.md

     def rebuild(self):
         # form all SR critical pairs and reduce them
         # Or do the rebuilding immiediately in assert
+        # Repeatedly rebuild until you learn nothing new
         pairs = {(x,z) for (x,y) in self.S for (y1,z) in self.R if y == y1}
         for (x,z) in pairs:
             if not self.find_le(x,z):